mattanikiej/MetroidII-RL-AI/README.md

     * You also have to rename the file to ```Metroid2.gb```

 ## 🤖 Run Pretrained Model 🤖
+Note: The pretrained models I have are too large to host on GitHub, so you will need to train your own first.
 1. Enter ```src/``` directory
 ```
 cd src